reyessanchezo/evGrandPrix-Simulator/TorqueSensor/TorqueSensorReadMe.md

 ## OLD

-This folder contains test programs that were used in the development of the communication between the Serial Artemis Nano and the RS-485
+This folder contains test programs that were used in the development of the communication between the Serial Artemis Nano and the RS-485 Torque sensor.

+### Arduino Main

+Arduino Main is essentially an older version of ArtemisMain, though designed for an Arduino Nano.
+We switched to Artemis because it includes 2 UARTs and several other advanced features.

+### ExampleArduinoRS485Serial

+This was an initial test to validate that an Arduino could communicate with an RS-485 device using a converter.

+### ModbusTest

+This was the first successful test of ModBus over Serial.